ajaynair/karam/README.md

 # **Problem**
 Due to the lockdown, many laborers in India have shifted from large cities to their native villages.
 Once the lockdown is over, a large subset of these people is expected to search for jobs in cities again.
-There is no easy way for them to search for a job from their remote villages.
+There is no easy way for them to apply for jobs from their remote villages.

 # **Currently used solution**
 Currently, the laborers get contracts in the following ways: